723 Best Restaurants in Spain

 Via Veneto

-$$$$ | Sant Gervasi Fodor's choice
+$$$$ | Sant Gervasi Fodor's Choice

 Open since 1967, this elegant, family-owned temple of fine Catalan dining was a favorite of Salvador Dalí and now attracts local sports stars and politicians.
 The menu is a mix of contemporary offerings punctuated by old-school classics, and you can trust the expert sommelier to guide you through the daunting 10,000-bottle-strong wine list.
 The starter of squid stew with Iberian ham and piparra chilis threatens to be a showstopper, but the theatrical presentation of roast baby duck, deboned and pressed at the table, provides a memorable second act.
 Looking for a romantic venue for a special occasion?
 This is it.